Expiration

 That is why the janitor must have the same level of genericity as chall-manager itself.
 Despite it is not optimal for specifics providers, we except this genericity to be a better tradeoff than covering a limited set of technologies.
 This modular approach enable covering new providers (vendor-specifics, public or private) without involving CTFer.io in the loop.

-By using the chall-manager API, the janitor
+By using the chall-manager API, the janitor looks up at expiration dates.

 Once an instance is expired, it simply deletes it.